salesforcecli/plugin-config/messages/set.md

 # error.ArgumentsRequired

-You must provide a configuration variable to set.
+You must provide one or more configuration variables to set.
 Use the --help flag to view the available configuration variables.